Menu

 The Fargo Police Department is divided into three operational divisions, each of which is commanded by a Captain:

-The Criminal Investigations Division consists of the Investigations Unit which includes the Adult Violent Crimes Unit, Property Crimes Unit, Crimes against Children Unit, and the Evidence and Property Unit.
+The Criminal Investigations Division consists of the Investigations Unit which includes the Adult Violent Crimes Unit, Property Crimes Unit, Crimes Against Children Unit and the Evidence and Property Unit.
 The Narcotics and Intelligence Unit includes the Narcotics Unit, Street Crimes Unit and Intelligence and Analysis Unit.

 View the Fargo Police Department Organizational Chart